PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-09 10:39:39
+Last updated: 2024-04-09 10:40:12
-Random Quote: I hide in plain sight, same as you. - Gustavo Fring
+Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo